Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.3/components/list-group.md

 <!-- Boosted mod: Add situational icons instead of changing the bg-color -->
 Use contextual classes to style list items with a stateful icon.

-{{< design-callout-alert >}}
-This variant should not be used as is because its rendering does not respect the Orange Design System specifications.
-However, please note that the HTML markup remains valid and will be used as is when the [issue #1452](https://github.com/Orange-OpenSource/Orange-Boosted-Bootstrap/issues/1452) will be closed.
-{{< /design-callout-alert >}}

 {{< example >}}
 <ul class="list-group">